Locally Invariant Explanations: Towards Stable and Unidirectional Explanations through Local Invariant Learning: Example Feature Attributions in Image Data: MeLIME vs LINEX

 \section{Example Feature Attributions in Image Data: MeLIME vs LINEX}

 We show feature attributions for individual example images with MeLIME and LINEX with MeLIME perturbations in Figure \ref{fig:fmnist_ind_examples2}.
 In Figure \ref{fig:fmnist_ind_examples} we show class-wise mean feature attributions along with mean images.
-Clearly, LINEX explanations provide more meaningful feature attributions.
+In Figure \ref{fig:cifar_ind_examples}, we see examples from CIFAR10.
+LINEX explanations seem to provide more meaningful feature attributions.